garlic0x1/chrome-crawler/README.md

 # chrome-crawler
-Drives chrome headless with chromedp https://github.com/chromedp/chromedp
-Queues links to a pool of chromium tabs and scrapes pages with goquery
+Crawls URLs from stdin with headless chromium.
+Use `-p` to enable form submission and find injection points for xss.

 # Installation
 Go install is broken for some reason